neeraj9/clogging/README.md

         BASIC_LOG_DEBUG("A basic debug log looks like this");
         return 0;
     }

+Now you can compile this test.c as follows:

+    $ gcc -lclogging test.c

 The above is a starting point to get things started.